rossprogram/rossprogram.github.io/students/to-apply.md

 # Instructions

+The application portal is available in early January.

 Go to <a href="https://apply.rossprogram.org/">https://apply.rossprogram.org/</a> to begin the application process.

 Applicants who have technical troubles or other questions about the Ross